awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/GettingStarted.Next.md

 With the AWS Toolkit for Visual Studio plug\-in, you can deploy an existing \.NET application to Elastic Beanstalk\.
 You can also create projects using the AWS templates that are preconfigured with the AWS SDK for \.NET\.

 For prerequisite and installation information, see the [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/)\.
-To get started creating your Elastic Beanstalk application using Visual Studio, see [Creating and Deploying \.NET Applications on Elastic Beanstalk](create_deploy_NET.md)\.
+To get started creating your Elastic Beanstalk application using Visual Studio, see [Creating and deploying \.NET applications on Elastic Beanstalk](create_deploy_NET.md)\.

 ## AWS SDK for JavaScript in Node\.js<a name="GettingStarted.UsingAEB.NodejsSDK"></a>